haagahelia/devops-course/docs/automating/writeactions.md

 - Package your logic once, then use it across projects.
 - Hide complex logic behind a simple interface.

-There are two main types of actions you can write:
+There are three main types of actions you can write:

 1. JavaScript actions
 - JavaScript actions runs directly on the GitHub-hosted runners.
 They use Node.js and npm packages.

 2. Docker container actions
 -  Run in a Docker container.
 Good for custom environments or using tools not available on the runner.

+3. Composite action
+- allows you to combine multiple workflow steps within one action.

 In this course, we’ll start with JavaScript Actions, as they're simpler to set up and work well for most cases.